usa-m/usa-m/README.md

 Hello, there 👋 !

-I'm Usama, an *Avionics Engineer* having working experience in the Aviation industry for quite many years, specifically with interests in:
+Usama here, I'm an *Avionics Engineer* having working experience in the Aviation industry for quite many years, specifically with interests in:

   - &nbsp; &nbsp; Reading technology in-depth, developing practical understanding and writing for easy comprehension by others
   - &nbsp; &nbsp; Creating native, real-time, cross-platform, full-stack and bare-metal applications